What’s in This Article

 The outer layer is long and coarse; the undercoat is soft and dense.
 Together, they make this breed well-suited for mountainous terrain.

-Other distinctive features include a broad, slightly rounded skull, dark eyes that convey warmth and intelligence, and a strong neck that supports their powerful frame.
+Other distinctive features include a broad, slightly rounded skull, dark eyes that convey warmth and intelligence, and a strong neck supporting their powerful frame.
 Their ears are medium-sized and hang close to the head.
-One of the most striking physical traits is their plume-like tail, which curls over their back when they are alert or excited.
+One of their most striking traits is a plume-like tail, which curls over their back when they feel alert or excited.
+These physical attributes contribute to both the breed’s beauty and its centuries-long role as a livestock guardian.

 Temperament and Behavior of Great Pyrenees